maddigits/maddigits.github.com/_posts/2013-06-03-ms-network.md

 `/etc/cntlm.conf` file, setup the URL, domain, user and exceptions.

 After that, you may have to setup the password.
 I recommend you to encrypt it with the following command:

+{% highlight bash %}
-`sudo cntlm -H -c /etc/cntlm.conf`
+sudo cntlm -H -c /etc/cntlm.conf
+{% endhighlight %}

 Then put you root password followed by the domain password.
 Copy the given hashes to the `/etc/cntlm.conf` and restart the service with `/etc/cntlm restart`, setup your proxy as `127.0.0.1:3128` (8010 for SOCKS) and you are ready to go (remember to apply system wide):

 ![proxy setup](http://f.cl.ly/items/0S1N2W1X1Q19250N1F0R/Screenshot%20from%202013-06-03%2013%3A51%3A51.png)